 Achieve your Mechanical Engineering degree by finding a quality option you can afford.
 Explore best value schools below.
 U.S. colleges and universities saw 32,849 Mechanical Engineering individuals graduate with bachelor degrees in 2018.
 The average salary of a Mechanical Engineering grad is $57,795 in their early career and $96,360 in mid-career.
 However, students report earning anywhere from $45,090 to $69,216 in their early career, and $69,574 to $153,972 in mid-career, depending on the program.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 Any student pursuing a degree in Mechanical Engineering needs to look into Texas Tech University.
-Graduates of the me program report average early career earnings of me and mid-career earnings of $106,300.
+Texas Tech University mechanical engineering students earn 8.2% more than the standard me graduate.
 This school is one of the largest schools in Texas.

 The campus at this school is very diverse and includes undergrads from across 39 states and territories and at least 47 countries.
 84.0% of freshmen return for their second year of school.
 A virtual tour could be a good way to explore Texas Tech University.

 Any student who is interested in Mechanical Engineering has to look into Milwaukee School of Engineering.
 A favorite major for undergraduates, there are roughly 136 learners enrolled in this program at .
 Positioned in Milwaukee, Wisconsin, this institution is a very good option for students who enjoy the joy of a major city.